Checkpoints and registration

-All six routes start from Partille Home Guard hall, and you’ll pass several checkpoints along the way.
-At each checkpoint, you must check in.
-Checking in serves both as proof that you have completed the route and as a safety measure – this way we know that everyone is accounted for and that no one has been left behind.
+All six routes start from Partille Home Guard hall, and you will pass several checkpoints along the way.
+You must sign in at each checkpoint.
+Signing in serves both as proof that you have followed the route and as a safety measure – this way we know that everyone is accounted for and that no one has been left behind.
 Here’s how it works, from registration to the finish line.

 Register when you arrive

 When you arrive at the Home Guard hall, you register your participation.
-You have already signed up and paid online – or you can do a late registration and pay via Swish or in cash.
+You have already registered and paid online – or you can register on the spot and pay via Swish or in cash.

 If you arrive on Friday to stay overnight, you can register then.
 If you arrive on Saturday, you register in the morning upon arrival, and if you arrive on Sunday, you do so on Sunday morning.
 You only need to register once – once you’ve done so on one day, you don’t need to do it again.